BSIS Exposed Firearms Permit Training

-If you need your BSIS Firearms Card, you’ve come to the right place.
+If you need your BSIS Exposed Firearms Permit, you’ve come to the right place.

 Unlike other training facilities, Valley Guard Training offers classroom training, fingerprinting, firearms training and shooting all under one roof.
 As an added bonus, after you finish your training you’ll get great deals on the use of our shooting range.